-This document has been developed to assist Hiring Managers by providing guidelines, policies, and procedures related to student employment involving Work-Study funding.
-Policies and procedures are subject to change, and notifications will be provided to all employers if/when changes do occur.
+This document has been developed to assist employers by providing guidelines, policies, and procedures related to student employment which involves the use of Work-Study funding.
+Policies and procedures are subject to change and notifications will be provided to all employers if/when changes do occur.

 Student employment at Oral Roberts University falls under the rules and regulations of the university.
 ORU is committed to providing equal opportunity for employees with disabilities, as defined by law, by providing reasonable accommodations.
-An employee whose disability requires a reasonable accommodation in order to perform the essential functions of their position may request accommodations at any time during their employment.
+An employee whose disability requires reasonable accommodation in order to perform the essential functions of their position may request accommodations at any time during their employment.